vensko/pint/README.md

 ```
 pint forget <dir> [<dir>]
 ```
 Pint never touches subdirectories, where it hadn't installed anything previously.
 Subdirectories with manually installed apps will simply be ignored.
 The *forget* command removes Pint's metadata from the subdirectories.
-To make them manageable again, use the *installto* command.
+To make them manageable again, use *installto*.
 ```
 pint pin <dir> [<dir>]
 ```